PlanterApp/planter_blog/content/posts/native-bees-habitat/index.md

 #### Bare Ground

 Ground-nesting bees generally prefer sunny spots with a gentle slope.
 This helps them survive heavy rains.
-Soft, sandy-loam soil is key too, so if you have heavy clay or very silty soil, you can amend a small area.
+Soft, sandy-loam soil is key, too, so if you have heavy clay or very silty soil, you can amend a small area.
 The soft soil makes it easier for the bees to dig, while still providing enough structural integrity.

 What that looks like will vary depending on where you live.
 In deserts, this may mean sandy washes or dry slopes; in temperate regions, a small cleared patch of sandy loam works well; and in wetter rainforest climates, a slightly raised mound can prevent nests from flooding.